rsdoiel/r-tag/client-side-rendering.md

 Soon I realized that works except it only allows from a single _r-marked_ element per HTML document.
 What I really needed was--

-1. a way to specify the HTML file rendering te content
+1. a way to specify the HTML file rendering the content
 2. a way to specify one or more markdown elements
 3. a way to target specific _r-marked_ elements with a specific markdown document